jonathonwolfe/chance-the-gardener/README.md

 For guides on how to use it, check out [the wiki](https://github.com/jonathonwolfe/chance-the-gardener/wiki).

+[A demo garden has been provided](), which can be imported in the application.

 ## Requirements
 - This application needs a CUDA-enabled GPU (with at least compute capablility 2.0) in order to generate 3D gardens.
 	- https://developer.nvidia.com/cuda-gpus